-What It’s Like to Be…a Deli Owner
+What It’s Like to Be…a Pharmacy Tech

 Boiling briskets for five hours, escorting obnoxious customers to the door, and preserving the ritual of saying “hello” with Steven Peljovich, who runs Michael’s Deli in Boston.